इदं पुरे चित्तमचारि चारिकं, येनिच्छकं यत्थकामं यथासुखं।

 Observation of the breath is the ideal object for meditation because it is always available and it is completely non-sectarian.
 Anapana is very different from techniques that are based on the artificial regulation of breath.
 There are no rites or rituals involved in the practice or presentation of Anapana.

-Anapana provides a tool to deal with the fears, anxieties and pressures across all age groups, especially children.
+Anapana provides a tool to deal with the fears, anxieties and pressures across all age groups.
 Besides helping to calm and concentrate the mind, Anapana help people to understand themselves better and gives them an insight into the workings of their own minds.
 Because of its simplicity, the technique is easy to understand and practice.

 Why Natural Respiration?